 Cook compared our company's total direct compensation (base salary, annual and long-term incentives) for each executive position against the market compensation levels for similar executives in the consultant's respective peer group.
-The review by Cook provided context that CEO's 2017 target total direct compensation was slightly below the median of the market data available when 2017 decisions were made.
+The review by Cook provided context that CEO's 2018 target total direct compensation was slightly below the median of the market data available when 2018 decisions were made.
+Further, in 2019, CEO total direct compensation was set below the median peer group data available at the start of 2019.